 - Hatana Sacred Island – Rotuma.
 Island has a sacred grove with a stone setting – a burial site of the mythical founder of Rotuma – Raho.
 According to the legends his spirit still lives there.
 Stone setting consists of two boulders in the circle of 27 smaller stones as well as a flat stone – eating table.
 Visitors to the island should comply with diverse taboo rules, otherwise they can not leave the island until the angry spirits are pacified.

 - Kedekede hillfort (Kendi-Kendi) – Eastern, Lakeba Island.
-Large hillfort, built by islanders in 17th century AD.
+Large hillfort, built by islanders in the 17th century AD.
 This fortification with its multiple terraces potentially could have more than 2,000 inhabitants.
 Fiji is rich with diverse fortifications.

 - Kī ne He’e – Rotuma, Malhaha district.
 Large, ancient ritual complex – a large stone and earth platform with causeways and mounds.